rvvaghu/templates/readmes/docker.md

 ~~~
 docker run ubuntu:latest
 ~~~
-Image if not in the disk, will be pulled from dockerhub for first use.
+Image, if it is not in the disk, will be pulled from dockerhub for the first use.

 ## Various options for run command